cmadland/teaching/pages/03.edci335-202105/01.home/07.wordpress-tips/item.md

 ### Learning Pods

-Many of you have [signed up for a learning pod](https://edtechuvic.ca/edci335/a01-social-spaces/), but there are still several who have not.
-Please make sure that you do this as soon as possible.
+Many of you have [signed up for a learning pod](https://edtechuvic.ca/edci335/a01-social-spaces/), but if you have not, please make sure that you do this as soon as possible.
 The learning pods are a critical component of the course design for EDCI335.

 - they are your best source of community and connection throughout the course;
 - they are your teammates for the major assignments;